mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that display lines that don't contain the pattern.
+Script that display lines that start with a letter.
 ~
 ~
 ~